 print("Fetching the ball...")

-my_dog = Dog() # Creating an instance of the Dog class
+are methods that represent the actions a dog can do.my_dog = Dog() # Creating an instance of the Dog class

-• my_dog is now an object of the Dog class.
+is now an object of the Dog

-my_dog.breed = "Golden Retriever" # Setting the breed attribute
+).my_dog.breed = "Golden Retriever" # Setting the breed attribute

 my_dog.age = 3 # Setting the age attribute